What is a quality manual?

 So what's quality documentation?

-A system must be documented to achieve ISO 9001 certification, because it's one of the mandatory requirements of the Standard.
+A system must be documented to achieve ISO 9001 certification, because having certain documented information is required by the Standard.

 The requirements in ISO 9001 for documentation are that it must include: